Tag: Kirsten Oswald

 The below Parliamentary question was asked by Kirsten Oswald on 2016-04-26.

-To ask the Secretary of State for Business, Innovation and Skills, how many organisations receive funding from the science budget to conduct research into the use of proton therapy for cancers.
+To ask the Secretary of State for Business, Innovation and Skills, what the 10 largest grants to fund research into the use of proton therapy treatment for cancers made from the science budget were in the last five years; and when the results of such research will be published.

 Joseph Johnson